bitrise-io/devcenter/_articles/jp/getting-started/signing-up-to-bitrise.md

    You are directed to the **Initiate** **Single Sign-On** page.

    ![{{ page.title }}](/img/saml-sso-sign-up.jpg)
-3. Provide the **Bitrise Organization's Name** that you got from the Bitrise Organization owner and click **Continue with SSO** so that Bitrise can direct you to Organization's connected SAML SSO provider.
+3. Provide the **Bitrise Workspace's Name** that you got from the Bitrise Workspace owner and click **Continue with SSO** so that Bitrise can direct you to Workspace's connected SAML SSO provider.
 4. Provide your credentials associated with your SAML SSO account.
 5. On the **Almost there** page the **Email** field is automatically populated based on your registered email address at your SAML SSO account.
 You can alter the provided **Username** as you wish.